JiyuZZZZ/Bermudan-shout-option-pricing-using-Monte-Carlo-simulations/README.md

 # 💥 Bermudan Shout Option Pricing via Monte Carlo Simulation

+This project was completed as part of my MSc Financial Mathematics coursework.
 This project implements the pricing of a **Bermudan shout option** using simulated stock price paths under a geometric Brownian motion model.

 A Bermudan shout option allows the holder to “lock in” the intrinsic value of the asset at certain times before maturity.
 This code estimates its fair value via **Monte Carlo simulation**.